 – Aparna Chatterjee

 Brands can hire a social media manager, or if it is a ship with only a captain, they can attract customers by creating content.
 The rise of digital marketing made it easier to direct and manage online traffic.
-Intelligent advertisements from brands like Zomato, Swiggy, Durex, etc., never fail to amuse us.
+Intelligent advertisements from brands like Zomato, Swiggy, Durex, etc., always amuse us.
 From capturing attention and subconsciously implanting scenarios, the effort to create mental imagery when consumers think of the brands is sneaky and apt.
-Big multinational brands are trying hard to be as relatable as possible, creating products for people of all colors, shapes, and sizes.
-Right from matching foundations for dusky and dark skin tones to clothes for people of big sizes, we have come a long way in the journey of inclusivity.
+Big multinational brands try hard to be as relatable as possible, creating products for people of all colors, shapes, and sizes.
+From matching foundations for dusky and dark skin tones to clothes for people of enormous dimensions, we have come a long way in inclusivity.
 Not just this, brands now thrive in the LGBTQIA+ community, whereas, in the past, this entire section of consumers was shunned.
-In 2021 the story was a bit different; we have all big and small brands celebrating pride month.
+In 2021, the story was a bit different; we have all big and small brands celebrating Pride Month.

-It was never possible to rapidly disrupt the stock market and change traders’ behaviors.
-A single tweet can make you purchase stocks in bulk and sell it in the blink of an eye.
+Disrupting the stock market and changing traders’ behaviors rapidly was impossible.
+A single tweet can make you purchase stocks in bulk and sell them in the blink of an eye.
 We have seen this mainly with Mr. Musk, who made cryptocurrency valuation high and low, just like we inhale and exhale.
 He has managed to increase the value of Dogecoin despite the market being dominated by cryptos like Bitcoin and Ethereum.
 With the ocean of information out there, one can feel overwhelmed.
 It is now difficult to understand whether we control what we watch and read.
 While we have brands capitalizing on our attention span, it is even more challenging to know if we purchase a product because we need it or are influenced by these successful marketing campaigns.

 But who doesn’t like a good meme?
 And political parties, bands, entertainers, colleges, and universities are all in for it.
 We all can use some good laughs.
-However, memes have just become a medium for a marketer to convey that they are just like you and hence view a problem just the way you do and, further, try to promise you the exact results you want.
-Gone are the days when a salesman had to pitch in to do the same thing.
+However, memes have just become a medium for a marketer to convey that they are just like you and, hence, view a problem just as you do and, further, try to promise you the exact results you want.
+Gone are when a salesman had to pitch in to do the same thing.
 The additional advantage is that the same can be done for millions of consumers simultaneously.

 For more Wittystride content, Please subscribe.